Gateway Commercial Finance

 Example 2

 You run a pest control business.
-You need to purchase chemicals, sprayers, and other tools, use gas on a truck to get to your customers, and wear protective clothing—all these are production costs.
+You must purchase chemicals, sprayers, and other tools, use gas on a truck to get to your customers, and wear protective clothing—all these are production costs.

 Example 3